Adrenergic Agonists for Glaucoma

 What To Think About

-Brimonidine should not be used if a person is taking a monoamine oxidase inhibitor (MAOI), used to treat depression.
-People who are taking tricyclic antidepressants and those with severe heart, liver, or kidney disease may not be able to take this medicine.
+People who take a monoamine oxidase inhibitor (MAOI) medicine for depression cannot use brimonidine.
+People who take tricyclic antidepressants and people who have severe heart, liver, or kidney disease may not be able to use adrenergic agonist medicine.

 eMedicineHealth Medical Reference from Healthwise